osct/shibboleth-idp-v3/README.md

 =========

 The roles will install the Shibboleth Identity Provider v.
 3 with tomcat8 into a debian based machine.
+Tomcat has to be configured from the debian packages because it is

 Requirements
 ------------